victorgu-github/custom-eks-ssp/readme.md

      kubectl describe node --selector=intent=apps

 4. optional. for add-ons not covered, you can get charts and check in your git repo for argocd.
 You may need to manaully create IRSA.

+5. fargate-serverless-VPC is a seperate example which puts VPC, EKS-fargate and addons into the same folder.

 # terraform instructions
 need to modify backend.conf and base.tfvars in each subfolder and make sure the variables are matched